Understanding Stress in Autism: Why It’s Different and How to Help

 - Create Sensory-Friendly Spaces

 Since sensory overload is a major stress trigger, making spaces sensory-friendly is essential.
 This could mean dimming lights, reducing background noise, or allowing noise-cancelling headphones in noisy environments.
-At work or school, providing quieter workspaces or fidget tools can alleviate stress and enhance focus.
+At work or school, providing quieter workspaces or fidget tools can alleviate stress and enhance focus. - Use Clear and Direct Communication

 Clear communication helps reduce stress for autistic people.
 Avoid vague language, sarcasm, or reliance on body language alone.
 Instead, use straightforward language and supplement with written instructions, checklists, or visual aids to enhance understanding.
-Managers and peers can help by being clear about expectations, deadlines, and instructions, and in personal settings, taking extra care to clarify communication.
+Managers and peers can help by being clear about expectations, deadlines, and instructions, and in personal settings, taking extra care to clarify communication. - Maintain Predictable Routines

 One of the best ways to reduce stress is by maintaining a routine.
 Consistent schedules offer a sense of stability, and providing advance notice about any changes can help ease transitions.
 Using tools like calendars or visual schedules can support both children and adults by offering structure and reducing anxiety about what’s coming next.